 Office Manager Duties and Responsibilities

-Office managers are business professionals who are responsible for a diverse set of administrative tasks.
+Office managers, also called administrative service managers, are business professionals who are responsible for a diverse set of administrative tasks.
 Whether calculating payroll or hiring new employees, office managers must perform their duties with decisiveness and accuracy for a business to perform well.

 Office Manager's Duties